Sara Omar

-Sara Omar grew up in Kurdistan Region but became a refugee from war in the late 1990s.
+Omar grew up in Kurdistan Region but became a refugee from war in the late 1990s.
 She has lived in Denmark since 2001.
-She previously studied law before switching to political science, where she holds a bachelor's degree and is currently studying for a master's degree.

-Sara Omar’s breakthrough novel Dødevaskeren (Dead Washer) was published in November 2017.
+Omar's breakthrough novel Dødevaskeren (Dead Washer) was published in November 2017.
 Two years later, a sequel, Skyggedanseren (Shadow Dancer), was published.

 Early life and education

-Sara Omar was born in 1986 in the city of Sulaymaniah in Kurdistan.
+Sara Omar was born in the city of Sulaymaniah in Kurdistan.
 She grew up during the Iran-Iraq War (1980-1988), which developed into the Iraq-Kuwait conflict (1990-1991), also known as the Gulf War.
 She lived in the neighboring town of Halabja during the poison gas attack on March 16, 1988.

-Sara Omar lived in Kurdistan during the Anfal campaign, the genocide against the Kurds, in the late 1980s.
+Omar lived in Kurdistan during the Anfal campaign, the genocide against the Kurds, in the late 1980s.
 Many of her relatives fell victim to the war, which lasted from 1986 to 1989.
-This war serves as the backdrop for Sara Omar’s novels.
+This war serves as the backdrop for Omar’s novels.
 Because of the war, she had to flee Kurdistan at a young age, coming to Denmark as a 15-year-old, where she finished her secondary schooling and began university.

+She studied law before switching to complete a bachelor's degree in political science.

 Career

-Early authorship

-Sara Omar has been writing poems and painting from childhood.
-In 2012, she participated in WEYA, an international festival for 1,000 of the world's most talented young poets from 100 different countries.
-Sara Omar tried to publish her literary works in the Middle East but was rejected.
+In 2012, Omar participated in WEYA, an international festival for 1,000 of the world's most talented young poets from 100 different countries.
+Omar tried to publish her literary works in the Middle East but was rejected.
 For many years she wrote under a pseudonym, pretending to be a man.

-Since 2004, Sara Omar has written poetry and critical essays in the Middle Eastern media on female genital mutilation, incest, sexual assault, honor crimes, honor killings, social control, oppression of women, and the rights of homosexuals, the disabled, children and women in patriarchal societies.
+Since 2004, Omar has written poetry and critical essays in the Middle Eastern media on female genital mutilation, incest, sexual assault, honor crimes, honor killings, social control, oppression of women, and the rights of homosexuals, the disabled, children and women in patriarchal societies.

-Before her breakthrough novels were published, Sara Omar published a poem in the literary magazine Kritiker in 2014, entitled "The River of Pain That Continues Its Wandering".
+Omar published a poem in the literary magazine Kritiker in 2014, entitled "The River of Pain That Continues Its Wandering".
 She also contributed the poem Barndommens tavshed (Childhood Silence) in the anthology Ord på flugt (Words on the run), published by Danish PEN.
 The anthology was written by authors and journalists who had all fled war-torn countries.